KaiYan289/RLpapersnote/README.md

 Model-free RL algorithm often uses stack of frames instead of single frames as input to learn both spatial and temporal discriminative features.

+* *Generalization in Reinforcement Learning by Soft Data Augmentation*

+An auxiliary task to minimize the difference of output by extractor between input without augmentation and with augmentation.
+The "input without augmentation" part uses exponential moving average of the "with augmentation" part.

 # Contrastive Learning
 Contrastive learning can be understood as learning a differentiable dictionary look-up task.
 Given a query q, set of keys K and a known partition of keys K = K+ \cup K\K+, contrastive learning aims to ensure that q matches K+ more than any keys in K\K+ (quote from CURL paper). q is called **anchor**, K is called **targets**, K+ is called **positive samples** and K\K+ is called **negative samples**.